 Her work has been exhibited in the Bay Area at the Berkeley Art Museum, Oakland Museum of California, YBCA, San Jose Museum of Art, Southern Exposure, and Kearny Street Workshop.
 Further afield, she has shown at New Image Art (Los Angeles), Wing Luke Museum (Seattle), DePaul Museum (Chicago), Silverlens Galleries (Philippines), VWFA (Malaysia), and Osage Gallery (Hong Kong).

-Wofford’s awards include the Eureka Fellowship, the Murphy Fellowship, and grants from the San Francisco Arts Commission, the Art Matters Foundation, the Center for Cultural Innovation.
+Wofford is a 2017 recipient of the Joan Mitchell Foundation Painters and Sculptors Grant.
+Her other awards include the Eureka Fellowship, the Murphy Fellowship, and grants from the San Francisco Arts Commission, the Art Matters Foundation, and the Center for Cultural Innovation.
 She has also been artist-in-residence at The Living Room (Philippines), Liguria Study Center (Italy) and KinoKino (Norway).
-Wofford is a 2017 recipient of the Joan Mitchell Foundation Painters and Sculptors Grant.

-A well-known arts educator, Wofford is part-time faculty in Fine Arts and Philippine Studies at the University of San Francisco, and Art Practice at UC Berkeley.
-She has also taught at the San Francisco Art Institute, California College of the Arts and San Francisco State University.
+A well-known arts educator, Wofford is part-time faculty in Fine Arts and Philippine Studies at the University of San Francisco.
+She also teaches or has taught at UC Berkeley, Mills College, the San Francisco Art Institute, California College of the Arts and San Francisco State University.
 She holds degrees from the San Francisco Art Institute (BFA) and UC Berkeley (MFA).

 Born in San Francisco and raised in Hong Kong, Dubai, Malaysia and the California Bay Area, Wofford has also lived in Oakland, New Orleans and Prague.
 She lives and works in San Francisco.